ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 I've reached out to Apple concerning this issue on numerous occasions, even doing the dreaded cc *tcook@apple.com* to get some exposure.
 Since I did not receive a response for weeks, I did the same to numerous news websites that cover Apple, but no response there as wel.
 In hope of raising more awareness (and an official response from Apple), I am hereby disclosing almost all of the details.
+You could argue I'm not following responsible disclosure, but since this issue has been known since 2019, I think it's quite clear Apple is not planning on making a public statement and quietly developing a (hopefully) patched T2 in the newer Macs & Silicon.

 ## So what now as...

 ### ...a user

 If you suspect your system to be tampered with, use Apple Configurator to reinstall bridgeOS on your T2 chip described [here](https://mrmacintosh.com/how-to-restore-bridgeos-on-a-t2-mac-how-to-put-a-mac-into-dfu-mode/).
 If you are a potential target of state actors, verify your SMC payload integrity and **don't** leave your device unsupervised.
+You could try [resetting your SMC with a keyboard combination](https://support.apple.com/en-us/HT201295).

 ### ...a mac sysadmin

 Contact your Apple rep & wait for official news from Apple.
-Don't use the T2 chip for any credentials for now. (such as MFA) Raise awareness to your users to not leave their device lingering.
+Don't use the T2 chip for any sensitive credentials for now such as MFA.
+Raise awareness to your users to not leave their device unattended.

 ### ...a security professional

-Wait for a fix, keep an eye on the checkra1n team and be prepared to replace your macOS system.
+Wait for a fix, keep an eye on [the checkra1n team](https://checkra.in) and be prepared to replace your Mac.
-Be angry at news websites & Apple for not covering this issue, despite numerous attempts from me and others to get them to report about this.
+Be angry at news websites & Apple for not covering this issue, despite attempts from me and others to get them to report this matter.

 ## TL;DR